Practical Recording Pointers

 Weigh crates – keep these in good condition and oil them before use.
 Check that they are weighing accurately by using a couple of 20kg bags of feed.
 It is important that the weights are accurate between 15 and 45kgs at eight weeks of age rather than worrying that the indicator needle always returns to zero.

 Weigh sheets – weigh lambs between the ages of 42 and 84 days of age to ensure that an adjusted eight week weight is calculated.
 A weight at eight weeks indicates that the ewe has reared a lamb and is used for the calculation of both eight week and Maternal Ability EBVs.
 Usually a flock can find one day to weigh all lambs.
 If your lambing is protracted, or you lamb in two distinct periods, you may have to weigh later lambs on a later weigh day.
 Always work out the latest day to weigh by adding 84 days to the date the first lamb was born.

-Weights – whether you submit on a paper-based weigh sheet or send HDSBA the weights via email in a spreadsheet, please remember to indicate the weigh date/s and whether the weights are in lbs or kgs.
+Weights – whether you submit on a paper, online at www.signetdata.com or via Excel spreadsheets/farm software, please remember to indicate the weigh date/s and whether the weights are in lbs or kgs.
 It may seem obvious to you but a series of weights around 35-45 could be either lbs or kgs depending on breeding, feeding and management.

 Eight week results – this is an important printout whether you use it for selection and culling purposes, or just for checking the data we hold on the database is accurate

 - Check all lambs alive in your flock are listed on the printout and are the correct sex

 - Check that lamb dates of birth are correct

 - Check that each lamb has a sire and dam and they are correct